Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/xgpl_src/IsoAgLib/comm/Base/readme.txt

   * Thus the afford for implementation of the correct send intervals
   * is completely taken away from application to the ISO<i><sub>AgLib</sub></i>.
   *
-  * @section BaseDataTypeList Overview on the handled PGN data
+  * @section BaseDataTypeList Overview on the handled PGN data for ISO 11783
-	* @subsection BaseDataBothTypes DIN 9684 and ISO 11783 Information
+  * As the ISO 11783 specifies a lot of information types
-  * The ISO<i><sub>AgLib</sub></i> provides the following information <b>both for
+  * which can be periodically sent, the ISO<i><sub>AgLib</sub></i> has the following
-  * DIN 9684 and ISO 11783</b>:
-  * - real and gear based driving speed of tractor
-  * - real and gear based driving distance of tractor
-  * - front and rear hitch position
-  * - front and rear PTO RPM
+  * classes:
-  * - tractor engine RPM
+  * - TimePosGps_c:
   *   - year/month/day hour/minute/second from calendar setting
-  * - check if at least one calendar data string was received *
+  *   - check if at least one calendar data string was received
-	* @subsection BaseDataIsoType Exclusive ISO 11783 Information
-  * As the ISO 11783 specifies a lot of information types
-  * which can be periodically sent, the ISO<i><sub>AgLib</sub></i> provides just
-  * a part of this list.
-But this can easily extended on request:
-  * - draft force on front and rear hitch
-  * - lower link force of front and rear hitch
-  * - activation state of front and rear PTO
+  * - TracGeneral_c:
-  * - activation state of 100 n/min feature of front and rear PTO
-  * - activation state of economy mode in front and rear PTO
   *   - key switch state tractor
   *   - maximum power time of tractor [min]
   *   - last receive time of maintain power request
   *   - check for request of maintenance for:
   *     - ECU power
   *     - actuator power
   *     - implement in transport state
   *     - implement in park state
   *     - implement in work
+  *   - draft force on front and rear hitch
+  *   - lower link force of front and rear hitch
   *
+  * - TracMove_c:
+  *   - front and rear hitch position
+  *   - real and gear based driving speed of tractor
+  *   - real and gear based driving distance of tractor *
+  * - TracPto_c:
+  *   - front and rear PTO RPM
+  *   - tractor engine RPM
+  *   - activation state of front and rear PTO
+  *   - activation state of 100 n/min feature of front and rear PTO
+  *   - activation state of economy mode in front and rear PTO *
   * Some exemplary data requests are presented below.
   * All information can be read independent from the send time on the